List of The Young and the Restless characters introduced in the 1980s: John Silva

 John arrived in town in 1989 when he served as Derek Stuart's lawyer when on trial for date raping Christine Blair.
 Eventually, John Silva became the town's most active lawyer, mostly working on cases with new lawyer Christine.
 Silva represented residents of the town in various cases, from drug charges, sexual harassment, murders, divorces to custody battles.
 He primarily worked for the Newman and Abbott families.
-His personal life wasn't fully explored, but he did have a brief relationship with Nina Webster and an affair with Jill Foster Abbott before simply not being seen again.
+His personal life was not fully explored, but he did have a brief relationship with Nina Webster and an affair with Jill Foster Abbott before simply not being seen again.

 Glenn Richards

 Glenn Richards first appeared in August 1989, portrayed by Brendan Burns on a recurring status.
 The character was an active prosecutor and later district attorney in Genoa City.
 Burns made his final appearance on January 25, 2006.